pivvozavr/html-css-folder/README.md

 ## Project List

-1. [ToDo app](https://github.com/pivvozavr/html-css-folder/tree/master/ToDo%20app): This project is a simple one-page ToDo app.

-2. [Registration-form](https://github.com/pivvozavr/html-css-folder/tree/master/registration-form): This repository contains a test HTML registration form created as part of a project from FreeCodeCamp.
+1. [Registration-form](https://github.com/pivvozavr/html-css-folder/tree/master/registration-form): This repository contains a test HTML registration form created as part of a project from FreeCodeCamp.
 It is a simple form that collects user information for registration purposes.

-3. [Survey-form](https://github.com/pivvozavr/html-css-folder/tree/master/survey-form): This is a survey form created using HTML and CSS.
+2. [Survey-form](https://github.com/pivvozavr/html-css-folder/tree/master/survey-form): This is a survey form created using HTML and CSS.
 It fulfills the user stories and passes all the tests.
 The form has been styled using CSS, as recommended in the lessons.

-4. [Color Practice Task](https://github.com/pivvozavr/html-css-folder/tree/master/verstkaOneLove): This repository contains a CSS color practice task that aims to improve your understanding and usage of CSS color properties and concepts.
+3. [Color Practice Task](https://github.com/pivvozavr/html-css-folder/tree/master/verstkaOneLove): This repository contains a CSS color practice task that aims to improve your understanding and usage of CSS color properties and concepts.

-5. [Weather App](https://github.com/pivvozavr/html-css-folder/tree/master/weather-app): This Weather App is a simple web application that allows users to get weather information for any location.
+4. [Weather App](https://github.com/pivvozavr/html-css-folder/tree/master/weather-app): This Weather App is a simple web application that allows users to get weather information for any location.
 It is built using HTML, CSS, and JavaScript.

 ## How to Run the Projects